baydre/discord-webhook-json/README.md

 The configuration for this integration is defined in the `discord-webhook.json` file.
 Below is a breakdown of the fields in the JSON file:

-Collecting workspace information

-# Telex-Discord Integration Configuration

-This document provides a detailed description of the configuration for integrating Telex messages with a Discord channel using Discord webhooks, as defined in the

-do.json

- file.

-## Overview

-The integration routes Telex messages to a specified Discord channel by making use of Discord webhooks.
-This allows for simple and efficient message forwarding without the need for scheduled tasks.

-## Configuration

-The configuration for this integration is defined in the

-do.json

- file.
-Below is a breakdown of the fields in the JSON file:

 - **data**: Contains the main configuration data.
   - **date**: Contains the creation and update dates.
     - **created_at**: The date when the configuration was created.